Flash, bang, wallop, what a picture

 LouMcCurdy-7097.jpg

-Meet the neighbours by Alex Bamford
+Meet the neighbours

 Two years ago I was made redundant from the large advertising agency I'd been working at for the previous 14 years.
 It wasn't a surprise, clients had been leaving the building in droves as they took their work in house or to smaller and therefor cheaper agencies.
 Redundancy was also something I'd been holding out for.
 I'd wanted to make a new start as a photographer for a while and I knew that the pay off would help cushion that move.